jarrett/echo_uploads/readme.md

 Currently (as of June 2014), there is no publicly known way to compute a matching input from a SHA-512 hash.
 So the attack is not currently possible.
 If that changes, Echo Uploads will have to stop using SHA-512, and existing filestores will have to be migrated.

-## Filesystem Store

-The default, built-in file store uses the server's local filesystem.
-By default, it places files in:

-    "#{Rails.root}/uploads/echo_uploads"

-If you're deploying with Capistrano or anything similar, be careful that you don't re-create the upload folder on each deployment.
-There are two ways to avoid that.

-The first option is to create a folder in a permanent location, e.g. Capistrano's `shared` folder, and symlink to that on each deployment.
-For example, in `deploy.rb`:

-    namespace :deploy do
-      task :symlink_echo_uploads do
-        run "rm -rf #{deploy_to}/current/echo_uploads/production"
-        run "ln -s #{deploy_to}/shared/echo_uploads #{deploy_to}/current/echo_uploads/production"
-      end
-    end

-    after 'deploy:create_symlink', 'deploy:symlink_echo_uploads'

-The second option is to create a folder in a permanent location and configure EchoUploads to use it:

-    # In production.rb:
-    config.echo_uploads.folder = 'path/to/permanent/folder'